SBULeeLab/LinguaFranca-FSE19/internet-regexes/README.md

 2. Count these regexes.
 3. Identify overlap between the regexes from Internet sources and regexes used in practice.

+Note: In the paper we report a breakdown by language of origin and by module.
+This requires mapping each regex back to its original module.
+While we have this data, for security reasons we are not disclosing the mapping from regex back to its original module.

+However, the provided scripts are sufficient to demonstrate our findings writ broad: developers appear to re-use regexes from Internet sources.

 # Sources

 | source | directory | description |